What is the NDIS?

 With more choice and control over how, when and where supports are provided, the NDIS puts you at the centre of the decision-making process about your life.

-The NDIS provides funding for “reasonable and necessary” supports for people with permanent and significant disability, including the Early Childhood Appproach for children under 9.
+The NDIS provides funding for ‘reasonable and necessary’ supports and people with a permanent and significant disability, including the Early Childhood Approach for children aged 0-9.
 The types of services and supports are diverse and based on the goals of each NDIS participant.

 You decide how supports will help you achieve your goals in areas such as independence, community involvement, education, employment and health and wellbeing.